-- (a) either - i. qualified for a Bachelor's degree with a major in Linguistics, with at least a B+ average in 60 points in Linguistics at 300-level; or - ii. qualified for a Bachelor's degree and completed a Graduate Diploma in Arts in Linguistics with at least a B+ average in 60 points in Linguistics at 300-level; or - iii. qualified for a Bachelor's degree with a major in Psychology, Sociology, Anthropology, Philosophy, Computer Science, languages, or a different major approved by the Head of the Department of Linguistics, with at least a B+ average or better in 60 points of 300-level courses in the majoring subject, and achieved at least a B+ in LING 400 English Structures; or - iv. been admitted under the Regulations for admission with Academic Equivalent Standing as entitled to enrol for the degree of Master of Linguistics; and - (b) been approved as a student for the degree by the Dean of Arts (Academic).
+- i. qualified for a bachelor's degree with a major in Linguistics, with at least a B+ Grade Point Average in 60 points in Linguistics at 300-level; or - ii. qualified for a bachelor's degree and completed a Graduate Diploma in Arts in Linguistics with at least a B+ Grade Point Average in 60 points in Linguistics at 300-level; or - iii. qualified for a bachelor's degree with a major in Psychology, Sociology, Anthropology, Philosophy, Computer Science, languages, or a different major approved by the Head of the Department of Linguistics, with at least a B+ Grade Point Average or better in 60 points of 300-level courses in the majoring subject, and achieved at least a B+ in LING 400 English Structures; or - iv. been admitted under the Regulations for Admission with Academic Equivalent Standing as entitled to enrol for the Degree of Master of Linguistics; and

+(b) been approved as a student for the degree by the Dean of Arts (Academic).